Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ## Abstract

-A set of protocols to store files and folders on a VOLUME that is on AWS S3 and managed by a third party who doesn't need to be trusted.
+A set of protocols to store files and folders on a VOLUME that is (currently) stored on AWS S3 and managed by a third party who doesn't need to be trusted.

 ## Used services

-Qabel Box uses an Accounting server which controls the access to AWS S3.
-Every client who needs write access has to be authenticated by the server and then receives a set of credentials for direct access to the VOLUME.
+Qabel Box uses an Accounting server which controls the access to the Qabel Block server which directly accesses the files on AWS S3.
+Every client who needs write access has to be authenticated by the Accounting server and then receives an authentication token for this indirect access to the VOLUME.
-Qabel Box also directly uses AWS S3 to store the blocks and metadata.
+Qabel Box also uses the Block server to store the blocks and metadata.

 ## Accounting server

-The accounting server controls write access to the S3 bucket.
-Registered users (not identities!) can request temporary credentials for AWS.
+The accounting server controls write access to the Block server.
+Registered users ( = accounts != identities) can request temporary authentication tokens for the access.
 All data is sent as JSON and UTF-8.

-Data types are defined [here](../Qabel-Client-Local-Data#data-types).
+All data types are defined [here](../Qabel-Client-Local-Data#data-types).

 ### Required permissions for the AWS user
-The accounting server uses an AWS user to create the temporary credentials.
+The accounting server uses an AWS user to create the temporary tokens.
 He must have the following permissions:

 * "sts:GetFederationToken" to generate the credentials
 * "s3:GetObject" for read access